 - Run CCleaner before using Defraggler.
-This will clean out unnecessary files from your system, allowing Defraggler to run faster.
-Furthermore, it creates more free space on the drive, making it possible for Defraggler to more efficiently organize files into a contiguous, non-fragmented, block of space.
+This cleans out unnecessary files from your system, allowing Defraggler to run faster.
+Furthermore, it creates more free space on the drive, making it possible for Defraggler to organize files into a contiguous, non-fragmented block of space more efficiently.

 - Stop the VSS service when defragmenting your drive.
-This will ensure that unneeded restore points aren’t created when performing a defrag.
+This ensures that you don't create unneeded restore points when performing a defrag.
 To do this:

 - Click on the Advanced tab